isaaciseiler-beep/artificial-societies-isaac-seiler/README.md

 2. I used repeated response aggregation.
 Each persona answered each matchup question ten times, and I used the modal answer to reduce response-level noise.
 3. I tested whether the results were stable at different run sizes.
 I ran the same repeated-aggregation setup at 100, 1,000, 10,000, and 100,000 trial runs.
 The core results were stable by the 1,000-trial version.
 4. I verified that multiple runs of the 1000-trial version produced consistent results.

-## A Note on Weighting Personas

-I initially tried weighting because a 100-person sample can drift quickly.

-The problem was that with only 100 personas, weights could end up influencing the end outcome too much.
-Instead of relying on heavy weights, I adjusted the raw 100-person file to match the target electorate upfront.

 ## Determining Optimal Run Size